BYU-CS-260/.github-1/profile/javascript/typeConstruct/typeConstruct.md

 Create a CodePen that uses conditional and loop statements.

+The console for code pen can be found at the bottom left of the window.
+Just click the console button and it will pull up with your logs.

 When you are done submit your CodePen URL, along with a comment about something you found interesting, to the Canvas assignment.